Join the One in Five Challenge

 Helping companies fly less – good for business, good for the planet

-WWF’s One in Five Challenge helps companies and government cut their costs as well as their carbon emissions from business travel.
+Launched in 2009 the One in Five Challenge helps companies and government cut their costs as well as their carbon emissions from business travel.
+From 2014 the challenge is being run by Global Action Plan.

 Participants commit to cut 20% of their business flights within five years.